 CHILD HEALTH RESEARCH ACCELERATION THROUGH MULTISITE PLANNING

-The Child Health Research Acceleration Through Multisite Planning (CHAMP) module seeks to provide the infrastructure, assistance and training for CTR investigators in the performance of multi-site clinical studies.
+The Child Health research Acceleration through Multisite Planning (CHAMP) module seeks to provide the infrastructure, assistance and training for CTR investigators in the performance of multi-site clinical studies.
 For rare genetic diseases and other disorders of childhood, natural history studies, in combination with clinical trials, are essential for advancing child health.
 Both often require multiple-site involvement.
-The CHAMP program, co-directed by CNHS and UCI seeks to develop the infrastructure and training program for multi-center trials initially involving 16 CTSA hubs that have a strong pediatric focus.
+The CHAMP program, co-directed by Children's National Hospital and University of California, Irvnie seeks to develop the infrastructure and training program for multi-center trials initially involving 16 CTSA hubs that have a strong pediatric focus.
 To achieve these goals we have developed the following specific aims:

 Aim 1: Use an Immersion/“Boot-camp” approach at early stages of multi-site study incubation to support, organize, and lead one-day team-building conferences (TBCs) for nascent groups of child health researchers